zdavatz/aips2xml/README.md

     --zip           generate zip file
 ```

+If you have problem with Out-Of-Memory Errors you can try:

+$ java -Xmx4096m -jar aips2xml.jar -lang=de

 ##Eclipse
 Eclipse Users can open the project on Eclipse and hack away and send us a patch.